Earthrise Chamber Choir

 Earthrise Chamber Choir Vision

 - To explore universal themes of the human experience such as love, service, peace, community, freedom of thought, connectivity of all living things, and respect for the inherent worth and dignity of all by presenting music inspired by works of the Western literary tradition

 - To perform choral music that challenges the intellect as well as the heart; music that is transformative as well as emotionally satisfying

 - To present concerts that push the envelope of traditional choral music expectations

 - To commission new choral works that underscore our values

 - To become an influential choral ensemble, both in our community and the broader world of music

 1968 was a year that dramatically changed the world.
 Social and political tensions throughout the United States had not reached such extreme levels since the Civil War.
 Dr. Martin Luther King, Jr. and Robert F. Kennedy were assassinated, the Vietnam War escalated, and war protests were ubiquitous and often violent.
 Worldwide, there were bombings in Europe, massacres in Vietnam, Yasir Arafat’s rise to prominence in a volatile Middle East, American passenger jets repeatedly hijacked to Cuba, and serious concerns about environmental damage.
 The Soviets flexed their Cold War muscles, as did the U.S., and for a while it seemed the entire world would implode in its own rage.

-It is the hope of Earthrise Chamber Choir to nurture the spirit of the Earthrise.
+Earthrise Chamber Choir is dedicated to nurturing the spirit of the first Earthrise.